 Final thoughts

-When building your very own portfolio, remember the power of diversification.
-Allocating your investments across different asset classes, such as stocks, bonds, and cash equivalents, is a key component of this.
+When building your portfolio, remember the importance of diversification.
+Allocating your investments across different asset classes is a key component of this.

-By spreading your investments across a variety of assets, you can lower the risk associated with any single investment and potentially boost your chances of achieving consistent returns over time.
+By spreading your investments across various assets, you can lower the risk associated with any single investment and potentially boost your chances of achieving consistent returns over time.

-Maintaining a disciplined approach, and resisting the urge to make impulsive decisions based on short-term market movements, can help you stay on track and potentially grow your wealth.
+Maintaining a disciplined approach and avoiding making impulsive decisions can help you stay on track and potentially grow your wealth.

 Visit the eToro Academy and learn how to build your own diversified portfolio.